virtualsecureplatform/TFHEpp/README.md

 # Supported Compiler

 This code includes utf-8 identifiers like α and using `extern template`.
 Therefore, GCC10 or later are primarily supported compilers.
 GCC9 is not supported because of the lack of utf-8 support.
-Clang compilers are not supported because it seems to be not workable with `extern template` because of the mimatch of the name mangling.
+Clang compilers are not supported because it seems to be not workable with `extern template` because of the mismatch of the name mangling.

 # Parameter
-The default parameter is 128 bit security.
-Please add -DUSE_80BIT_SECURITY=ON to use faster but less secure parameter.
+The default parameter is 128-bit security.
+Please add -DUSE_80BIT_SECURITY=ON to use a faster but less secure parameter.

 # FFTW3 Support
 Some environments which do not support AVX2 cannot use spqlios.
 Instead of spqlios, TFHEpp can use fftw3.